 The Other Darrin: Eve Plumb, the original Jan Brady, initially agreed to take part, but balked at ABC's contract demand requiring her to commit to 13 episodes, with a possible 5-year deal beyond that.
 Unable to work out a compromise, Plumb left.
-Geri Reischl was chosen out of 1,500 auditionees to take over as Jan.note One of the other finalists was Kathy Richards, future mother of Paris Hilton Since the show only lasted 9 episodes, Plumb was ultimately vindicated.
+Geri Reischl was chosen out of 1,500 auditionees to take over as Jan.note One of the other finalists was Kathy Richards, future mother of Paris Hilton Since the show only lasted nine episodes, Plumb was ultimately vindicated.
+Reischl is "fondly" remembered to this day as Fake Jan, even referring to herself as such on her own website!

 The Brady Brides

-Keep Circulating the Tapes: From 2007-2019, this show remained the only Brady Bunch spin-off completely unavailable on DVD; subverted when CBS put it in the franchise's 50th Anniversary boxset.
+Keep Circulating the Tapes: From 2007 to 2018, this show remained the only Brady Bunch spin-off completely unavailable on DVD; subverted when CBS put it in the franchise's 50th Anniversary boxset.

 Old Shame: The intro has Mike's face blurred because Robert Reed didn't enjoy this show.